Louis-MG/MetaDBGWAS/README.md

 # Motivation

 This tool expands the work of [DBGWAS](https://gitlab.com/leoisl/dbgwas) [(Jaillard et al, 2018)](https://journals.plos.org/plosgenetics/article?id=10.1371/journal.pgen.1007758) and brings it to the metagenomic scale.
+It finds variants significantly associated with a given phenotype, and outputs its findigs in interactve, web-based graph components.

 # Requirements